sakshiag/terraform/website/source/docs/providers/softlayer/r/dns_records.html.markdown

 ## Example Usage

 We are using [SoftLayer_Dns_Domain_ResourceRecord](https://sldn.softlayer.com/reference/datatypes/SoftLayer_Dns_Domain_ResourceRecord)
-SL�s object for most of CRUD operations.
-Only for SRV record type we are using [SoftLayer_Dns_Domain_ResourceRecord_SrvType](https://sldn.softlayer.com/reference/services/SoftLayer_Dns_Domain_ResourceRecord_SrvType) SL�s object.
+SL's object for most of CRUD operations.
+Only for SRV record type we are using [SoftLayer_Dns_Domain_ResourceRecord_SrvType](https://sldn.softlayer.com/reference/services/SoftLayer_Dns_Domain_ResourceRecord_SrvType) SL's object.

 Currently we can CRUD almost all record types except _SOA_ type which is initially created on DNS create action.